Pimm/Bark/readme.md

 ## Example

-Because of the nature of JavaScript, the EventEmitter class can be used in many different way.
+Because of the nature of JavaScript, the EventEmitter class provided by Bark can be used in many different way.
 This example shows a use within [object-oriented](//developer.mozilla.org/en/Introduction_to_Object-Oriented_JavaScript) JavaScript using [composition](//en.wikipedia.org/wiki/Composition_in_object-oriented_programming).

 	// Define the Dog class.
 	function Dog() {